People

 Vincent Lam

-Principal investigator, UniBE, OrcID.
-Vincent Lam is SNF professor at the Institute of Philosophy of the University of Bern; he is also leading the research group Philosophy of science perspectives on the climate challenge at the Oeschger Centre for Climate Change Research (OCCR).
-In recent years, he has developed a strong interest in philosophical issues related to the climate challenge.
+Vincent Lam is professor at the Institute of Philosophy of the University of Bern (UniBE, OrcID) and at the Oeschger Centre for Climate Change Research (OCCR).
+In recent years, he has developed strong interests in philosophical issues related to the climate and Anthropocene challenges.
 Besides his current research in philosophy of climate science, he also works in philosophy of physics and metaphysics.
-He holds the Chair of of Excellence in Philosophy of Quantum Physics at the University of Grenoble Alpes and is a Honorary Research Fellow at the University of Queensland.
+He has held a Chair of Excellence in Philosophy of Quantum Physics at the University of Grenoble Alpes between 2019 and 2021.

 Daniel C. Bünzli